-ULA Ohm arrived
+ULA Ohm Arrived

 Well, I think I just experienced the best customer service ever.
 Yes, my highly anticipated ULA Ohm arrived today.
 I went in the afternoon to the customs office to pick it up; paid 32€ for it at the customs additionally to the 140€ I cost me.